MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > [!NOTE]
 > This feature became mainstream in PowerShell 7.2.

-When the left-hand operand in a `-replace` operator statement is not a string, that operand is converted to a string.
+When the left-hand operand in a `-replace` operator statement isn't a string, that operand is converted to a string.

 When this feature is disabled, the `-replace` operator does a culture-sensitive string conversion.